University of Manitoba: Post-World War I

 By 1920, the university would be the largest university in the Canadian Prairies and the fifth largest in Canada, with 1,654 male and 359 female students, as well as 184 academic staff (including 6 women).
 It had eight faculties: Arts, Science, Law, Medicine, Engineering, Architecture, Pharmacy, and Agriculture.

 From 1920 to 1921, the teaching faculty was reorganized, creating a General University Faculty Council and an individual Faculties in Arts & Science, Engineering, and Medicine.
 In 1921, William Tier was appointed as the first Dean of Arts & Science, and E.P.
 Fetherstonhaugh as the first Dean of Engineering.

 In 1924, the university officially merged with the Manitoba Agricultural College through an act of the Manitoba legislature.
 In the 1930s, the university moved its administrative offices to its Fort Garry campus, where the Arts Building is completed in 1931.
 Also that year, St. Paul's College became affiliated with the university.

 The Faculty of Education was established by the university in 1934.
 The university established an Evening Institute in 1936.

-In 1937, the university offers a Bachelor of Commerce, to be awarded through the Faculty of Arts and Science, for the first time.
+In 1937, the university first offered a Bachelor of Commerce, to be awarded through the Faculty of Arts and Science.

 World War II

 The Second World War affected the university considerably.

 Between 1940 and 1941, the Canadian Army took over the Fort Garry residence; all fit 18-year-old male students were required to take 6 hours per week in military training; and students above 21 years old receive two weeks of practical military training in a camp.
 Moreover, 90% of women students enrolled in a variety of courses to aid in the war, with auto mechanics particularly proving to be a preferred course among the women.
 During this time, the Dean of Women was Ursulla Macdonnell.

 In 1943, the first degrees for Bachelor of Science in Pharmacy were conferred, replacing the diploma course for pharmacy.
 Also that year, the Senate established two new honorary degrees: Doctor of Science (D.Sc.) and Doctor of Letters (D.Litt.).
 Also, around this time, the School of Social Work was established within the Faculty of Arts and Science.

-Some time from 1943 to 1944, the president of the University of Manitoba Students' Union, Albert Hamilton, was called before the Board of Governors for an anti-war poem—“Atrocities”—that he provided for The Manitoban’s Literary Supplement, and his graduating year marks would be held up until he joined active service.
+In 1943-44, the president of the University of Manitoba Students' Union, Albert Hamilton, was called before the Board of Governors for an anti-war poem—“Atrocities”—that he provided for The Manitoban’s Literary Supplement, and his graduating year marks would be held up until he joined active service.
 In March 1945, four members of the French Resistance Movement addressed the student body.

 In the 1944/45 academic year, the University's new Department of Music began providing arts and science students with elective courses in theory and history at the Broadway location.

 The University saw an influx of 3,125 War veterans in 1946, increasing registration to 9,514.